vcavallo/termodoro/README.md

   - Write good tests!
   - Make sure to follow gem best-practices
   - A bunch of other stuff I'll add here
+  - Make sure it persists through computer sleep
+  - Make sure I'm using ARGV properly and issuing the system command properly
+    - Generally revise to adhere to best practices.

 ## Upcoming features: